-- A self-insured medical reimbursement plan like a health reimbursement arrangement (HRA)
+- A medical reimbursement plan like an HRA

 What is group health insurance?

-Although all group health insurance plans are different due to variations in costs, health insurance companies, group plan types, and plan specifications, they do have similarities.
+Although all group health insurance plans differ due to factors like cost variations, health insurance companies, network types, and plan specifications, they have similarities.

 Group health insurance plans typically share the following characteristics: